tpvasconcelos/tpvasconcelos.io/src/docs/open-source.md

 ## Smaller projects

 !!! note
-    These are project that I have enjoyed working on in the past, but (unfortunately) haven't had the time to maintain or contribute to recently.
+    These are projects that I have enjoyed working on in the past, but (unfortunately) haven't had the time to maintain or contribute to recently.

 <div class="grid cards" markdown>